SaraDavis1991/CS446-Summer22-PA1/README.md

      Otherwise, continue executing the current process and decrement its remaining time.
      If two processes arrive at the same time and have the same burst time, execute the process with the smaller PID first

-The simplest way to check "at each time" is to sort all of the processes by arrival time, but there are a multitude of ways to simulate ShortestJobFirst.
+The simplest way to check "at each time" is to sort all of the processes by arrival time, but there are a multitude of ways to simulate ShortestRemaining.
 There are many different ways to update your process queue from the batch file.
 You can swap items in the batchFileData list.
 You can construct a dictionary object that tracks each process and the remaining burst time.
 You can simply update the burst time of a process each time you would have to pause the process.

 Finally, print the PID values of the processes in the order that they will be executed by the algorithm, the average process waiting time, and average process turn around time.
 Using the example batchfile, the input would look like this: